Master System: Europe, Brazil, and other markets

-The Master System was also successful in Brazil, where it was distributed by Tectoy and launched in September 1989.
-Tectoy, a Brazilian toy company startup focused on electronic toys, reached out to Sega about distributing their products.
-Despite hesitation given the situation with Tonka in the US, Tectoy was eventually given liberty to manage Sega products in Brazil.
+The Master System was also successful in Brazil, where launched in September 1989 and was distributed by Tectoy, a Brazilian toy company startup focused on electronic toys.
+Tectoy had reached out to Sega about distributing their products and, despite Sega's hesitation given their situation with Tonka in the US, was eventually given liberty to manage Sega products in Brazil.
 Their success distributing Sega's laser tag gun based on the anime Zillion gave Sega the confidence to allow Tectoy to distribute the Master System.
 By the end of 1990, the installed base in Brazil was about 280,000 units.
-Tectoy introduced a telephone service with game tips, created a Master System club, and presented the program Master Tips during commercial breaks of the television show Sessão Aventura of Rede Globo.
-Nintendo did not arrive in Brazil until 1993, and were unable to officially compete, given that clones of the NES dominated the Brazilian market.
+Tectoy introduced a telephone service with game tips, created a Master System club, and presented the program Master Tips during commercial breaks of the television show Sessão Aventura on Rede Globo.
+Nintendo did not arrive in Brazil until 1993, and were unable to officially compete, as clones of the NES dominated the Brazilian market.
 Tectoy claimed 80% of the Brazilian video game market.

-In South Korea, the Sega Mark III was released by Samsung under the name "Gam*Boy" in April 1989 and then the Master System II was released under the name "Aladdin Boy" in 1992.
-It sold 720,000 units in South Korea up until 1993, outselling the NES (released by Hyundai Group as the "Comboy") and becoming the best-selling console in South Korea up until 1993.
-The Master System was also popular in Australia, where 250,000 units were sold in 1990 alone, and where it was more successful than the NES.
-650,000 Master System consoles had been sold in Australia by November 1994.
+In South Korea, the Sega Mark III was released by Samsung under the name "Gam*Boy" in April 1989, followed by the Master System II, under the name "Aladdin Boy", in 1992.
+By 1993, it had sold 720,000 units in South Korea, outselling the NES (released in the region by Hyundai Group as the "Comboy") and becoming the best-selling console in the region until 1993.
+The Master System was also popular in New Zealand and Australia; in the latter country, it was more successful than the NES, with 250,000 units sold there during 1990 alone.
+By November 1994, 650,000 units had been sold in Australia.